UuuNyaa/blender_mmd_uuunyaa_tools/README.md

 If you are interested in any of the above, please contact me via the [issues](../../issues).

 ## Credits
+- Rigid body Physics to Cloth Physics feature is the work of [小威廉伯爵](https://github.com/958261649/Miku_Miku_Rig).
+It was ported with his permission.
-Lighting thumbnail images depict the character "Hatsune Miku" of Crypton Future Media, Inc. under the [Piapro Character License](http://piapro.jp/license/pcl/summary).
+- Lighting thumbnail images depict the character "Hatsune Miku" of Crypton Future Media, Inc. under the [Piapro Character License](http://piapro.jp/license/pcl/summary).